Skip site navigation (1)Skip section navigation (2)

 "read at most n-1 bytes" to allow for the terminating NUL.
 As of 2018,

-some implementations do, some do not count it:
+some implementations count it, some do not:

 ncurses 6.1 and PDCurses do not count the NUL in the given limit,